sayomaki/reallydangerous/README.md

 * `max_age` {Number} Max age time in milliseconds.
 Default to 0 which is no expiry.
 * `return_timestamp` {Boolean} Whether the timestamp should be returned.
 Defaults to 'false'

-Returns original value if signature is correct and age is less than max_age (if defined), else throw BadTimeSignature error
+Returns original value if signature is correct and age is less than max_age (if defined), else throw BadTimeSignature error.
+Returns an array of the original value and the timestamp without epoch if 'return_timestamp' is set to true.

 #### signer.get_timestamp()
 Returns current timestamp in seconds